unhi-dev-7012/banking_frontend/README.md

 # Frontend Template (React + TypeScript + Vite)

 This project serves as a template for building scalable and maintainable frontend applications using **React**, **TypeScript**, and **Vite**.

-> *"Try and fail, but don't fail to try."* – John Quincy Adams

-The directory structure is not standardized—it varies depending on the project and personal preferences.
-The primary goal is to keep the file organization manageable.
-Ultimately, the build process transforms all files into static assets for deployment, so the structure itself doesn’t directly affect the end result.
-Feel free to experiment!
-If the current setup doesn’t work well, we can always adapt and improve.

 ---

 ## **Directory Structure**